AidanFront/Angular-test-project/README.md

 On the verification page the correct code is '5502'.
 The user may navigate back by clicking on the number below the 'continue' button'.

-## __2) Lessons Learn, technology__ ##
+## __2) Lessons Learned, Technology__ ##

 #### __AngularJS__ ####
 I really enjoyed using AngularJS.

-Once I was comfortable with the binding from the Model to the View and then passing information back to the Model everything else seemed to fall into place.
+Once I was comfortable with binding from the Model to the View and then passing information back to the Model everything else seemed to fall into place.
 I really liked the MV* methodology and AngularJS directives.

 I wish I had started using AngularJS sooner.